arthur7373/linux-training/level2/2-3-Networking.md

 You can capture whole subnet traffic:
 * `tcpdump -i enp0s8 net 10.10.10.0/24`

-Or only traffic to/from specific port.
+Or only traffic to/from specific port.<br>
 On VM1 run:
 * `tcpdump -i enp0s8 dst port 22`<br>
 On VM2 run:
 * `ssh 10.10.10.10`

-We can show IP/Port in numbers.
+We can show IP/Port in numbers.<br>
 On VM1 run:
 * `tcpdump -i enp0s8 -nn -v dst port 80`<br>
 On VM2 run: